 wash your hands with soap and water frequently

-clean toilet seats, flush handles, taps, surfaces and door handles every day
+clean toilet seats, flush handles, taps, surfaces and door handles regularly

 do not drink alcohol while taking your antibiotics – alcohol can react with the main antibiotics used to treat giardiasis